tbadams45/decision-tree/phases/phase2/phase2.md

 sensitivity of the performance metric to variations in that factor.
-(For more information on how to read a box plot, [see this article.](http://www.wellbeingatschool.org.nz/information-sheet/understanding-and-interpreting-box-plots)) If our box for streamflow is sufficiently large compared those of the other factors, than we may decide that we should move to Phase 3 and perform a climate stress test.
+(For more information on how to read a box plot, [see this article.](http://www.wellbeingatschool.org.nz/information-sheet/understanding-and-interpreting-box-plots)) If our box for streamflow is sufficiently large compared to those of the other factors, than we may decide that our project is relatively sensitive to climate change and that we should move to Phase 3 and perform a climate stress test.
 If, however, our box for streamflow is very small compared to other, non-climatic, factors, then the focus of our future work should be spent understanding and minimizing the